 - Residents meet with a Masters-Level Therapist for individual therapy for a minimum of one hour, twice a week

-- Each resident (with their parents) meet with a Masters-level therapist for individual family therapy a minimum of once per week either on campus or via Skype
+- Each resident (with their parents) meet with a Masters-level therapist for individual family therapy a minimum of once per week either on campus or via Zoom

-- Parents participate an average of 6-8 hours per week between weekly individual family therapy and participation in the weekly Saturday Family Program Workshops
+- Parents participate in individual family therapy and Saturday Family Program Workshops every other week

 - Residents meet once weekly for an hour for Recovery Coaching with a certified chemical dependency Counselor (CADAC) to review curriculum based progress of their Recovery Workbook